Peter Sellers: 1925–1939: Early life and career beginnings

 According to Milligan, Sellers felt a sense of guilt about being Jewish and recalls that Sellers was once reduced to tears when he presented him with a candlestick from a synagogue for Christmas, believing the gesture to be an anti-Jewish slur.
 Sellers became a top student at the school, excelling in drawing in particular.
 He was prone to laziness, but his natural talents shielded him from criticism by his teachers.
 Sellers recalled that a teacher scolded the other boys for not studying, saying: "The Jewish boy knows his catechism better than the rest of you!"
-(Note: The film critic Kenneth Tynan noted that Sellers's ambition as an actor was fuelled mainly by "his hatred of anti-Semitism."
+(Note: The film critic Kenneth Tynan noted that Sellers's ambition as an actor was fuelled mainly by "his hatred of antisemitism."
 This may have spurred his determination to become a great actor or director.)

 Accompanying his family on the variety show circuit, Sellers learned stagecraft but received conflicting encouragement from his parents and developed mixed feelings about show business.
 His father doubted Sellers's abilities in the entertainment field, even suggesting that his son's talents were only enough to become a road sweeper, while Sellers's mother encouraged him continuously.
 While at St Aloysius' College, Sellers began to develop his improvisational skills.
 He and his closest friend at the time, Bryan Connon, both enjoyed listening to early radio comedy shows.
 Connon remembers that "Peter got endless pleasure imitating the people in Monday Night at Eight.
 He had a gift for improvising dialogue.
 Sketches, too.
 I'd be the 'straight man', the 'feed', ...
 I'd cue Peter and he'd do all the radio personalities and chuck in a few voices of his own invention as well."